MatildaMatildaMatil... What is the 1000th letter?

 Every third page number in this book has been omitted.
 Can you work out what number will be on the last page?

 This pattern repeats every 12 dots.
 Can you work out what a later piece will be?

-The robot Lumber9 moves along the number line.
-Where will the robot be after 2011 slides?
+A robot moves along the number line.
+Where will it be after 2011 slides?

 Weekly Problem 51 - 2016

 Pegs numbered 1 to 50 are placed in a row.
 Alternate pegs are knocked down, and this process is repeated.
 What is the number of the last peg to be knocked down?